rstudio/rsconnect/cran-comments.md

 ## Summary

-* Address CRAN-observed test failures caused by problems with some Bioconductor mirrors.
+* Address CRAN-observed test failures caused by too-low Pandoc versions on some CRAN hosts.
 * Addresses a couple issues encountered by users with the previous release.

 ## R CMD check results